 According to the latest report of the Surgeon General, e-cigarette use among youth and young adults has become a public health concern.
 The American College Health Association’s spring 2017 survey showed the percentage of college students with admitted use of e-cigarettes at nearly 10%.
 The CDC reported that 7.1 percent of college-aged individuals used vapes in 2015 — and this number rose to roughly 16 percent in 2016.

 Campus officials around the country are taking note of these trends.
 Earlier this year, the University of Nebraska joined a growing group of smoke-free college campuses that includes Creighton University, the University of Nebraska at Omaha, Iowa State University and the University of Iowa.
 At these schools, students and faculty are barred from smoking or using a vaping device anywhere on the campus, including parking lots.

-Since we posted Jennifer’s story, the New York Times has published two articles that we recommend you read: “The Juul is Too Cool” and “‘I Can’t Stop’: Schools Struggle With Vaping Explosion.”
+The New York Times published two articles that we recommend you read: “The Juul is Too Cool” and “‘I Can’t Stop’: Schools Struggle With Vaping Explosion.”